High speed chase ends in drug arrest in GT

 He is facing drug-related offences.

-According to an RCIPS released Saturday (4 August) the drama unfolded around 9 p.m., when police received information that a man was in a parking lot on Smith Road behaving suspiciously.
+According to an RCIPS release Saturday (4 August) the drama unfolded around 9 p.m., when police received information that a man was in a parking lot on Smith Road behaving suspiciously.

 When they approached, the man drove out of the parking lot.
 He failed to stop for the police even though they signaled with lights and sirens.